 Why Look Beyond Samsung's Default Keyboard?

-So what are our options?
-Is there a free keyboard out there that works well with Samsung devices but offers better writing assistance?
-Let's dive into the alternatives that might just transform your typing experience.
+So what are your options in 2026?
+Is there a free keyboard out there that works seamlessly with Samsung devices but offers cutting-edge AI writing assistance?
+Absolutely.
+Let's explore the alternatives that might just revolutionize your mobile writing experience.

 What Makes a Good Writing Assist Keyboard?